RichardChangCA/Django_project/static/js/bootstrap-fileinput-master/README.md

 ### Manual Install

 You can also manually install the plugin easily to your project.
-Just download the source [ZIP](https://github.com/kartik-v/bootstrap-fileinput/zipball/master) or [TAR ball](https://github.com/kartik-v/bootstrap-fileinput/tarball/master) and extract the plugin assets (css and js folders) into your project.
+Just download the source [ZIP](https://github.com/kartik-v/bootstrap-fileinput/zipball/master) or [TAR ball](https://github.com/kartik-v/bootstrap-fileinput/tarball/master) and extract the plugin /static (css and js folders) into your project.

 ## Usage

-Step 1: Load the following assets in your header.
+Step 1: Load the following /static in your header.

 ```html
 <link href="http://netdna.bootstrapcdn.com/bootstrap/3.3.1/css/bootstrap.min.css" rel="stylesheet">